Diamanta0412/Milestone-project-1/README.md

 ## Features

--   Responsive on all device sizes - work is still needed
+-   Responsive on all device sizes is not fully working, some are working some are not - work is still needed

 -   Interactive elements